knative/docs/docs/serving/creating-domain-mappings.md

 type: "docs"
 ---

+# Creating a Mapping between a Custom Domain Name and a Knative Service (Alpha)

 Knative Services are automatically given a default domain name based on the cluster configuration, e.g. "mysvc.mynamespace.mydomain".
 You can also map a single custom domain name that you own to a specific Knative Service using the